thebearingedge/pg-lit/README.md

 ### Transactions

 Transactions can be used with either automatic or manual `commit` and `rollback`.
+"Nested" transactions are implemented using savepoints.

 ```js
 // automatic